Analysis of Sociedad Quimica y Minera de Chile S.A. (NYSE:SQM): Selected Notes - The Dwinnex

-The closing price of Sociedad Quimica y Minera de Chile S.A.
-(NYSE: SQM) was $86.64 for the day, down -3.58% from the previous closing price of $89.86.
-In other words, the price has decreased by -$3.22 from its previous closing price.
-On the day, 1306007 shares were traded.
-SQM stock price reached its highest trading level at $89.59 during the session, while it also had its lowest trading level at $86.44.
+Sociedad Quimica y Minera de Chile S.A.
+(NYSE: SQM) closed the day trading at $77.75 down -1.56% from the previous closing price of $78.98.
+In other words, the price has decreased by -$1.23 from its previous closing price.
+On the day, 1401853 shares were traded.
+SQM stock price reached its highest trading level at $79.13 during the session, while it also had its lowest trading level at $75.57.

 Sponsored